 Whether they are created by selective breeding or genetic engineering, supercorals, the thinking goes, would not need to be placed on reefs in astronomical numbers.

 Their approach could unlock a trove of new genetic engineering tools.

 Arbor Acres was one of the first firms to use genetic engineering to develop chickens that were meatier, matured more quickly and laid more eggs.

 With Brave New World, Aldous Huxley predicted genetic engineering in 1931; and Arthur C. Clarke, with 2001: A Space Odyssey, predicted smart watches and satellites.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'genetic engineering.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Definition of genetic engineering for English Language Learners

 : the science of making changes to the genes of a plant or animal to produce a desired result

 medical Definition of genetic engineering

-What made you look up genetic engineering?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up genetic engineering?
+Please tell us where you read or heard it (including the quote, if possible).